Highly practical solutions for any vacuum tubes and processes.

 I left that company as even though they used X-ray sources, they were not interested in making them or in advancing the product.

 Making it possible

-I was hired for 1 week to solve a problem with a tiny tube, (size of a grain of rice), that at a peak, (had 23 PhDs on staff with at least 6 working for 12 years, making 100’s a week), with a reported high yield of 8%, of which none met full spec.
+I was hired for 1 week to solve a problem with a tiny tube, (size of a grain of rice), that at a peak, (had 23 PhDs on staff with at least 6 working for 12 years, making 100’s a week), with a reported high yield of 8%, of which none actually met full spec.
 The second day there I knew 100% what was wrong and how to solve it.
 They were using GMP -good manufacturing practices- as this was medical- so I could not make any immediate changes.
 They had also requested a full written report so after I had come in early to go through every process I spent my time writing the report and confirming my analysis.

 Within the month, their yield was at greater than 85% and continuing to climb and all the tubes exceeded spec.

-Surprisingly, the CEO told me I could show anyone anything about the tube and any part of it, offered that I could call and ask for a tube to show anyone anytime and it would be immediately send to me.
+Surprisingly, the CEO told me I could show anyone anything about the tube and any part of it, offered that I could call and ask for a tube to show anyone anytime and it would be immediately sent to me.
 The ONLY stipulation was that I could not use their company name.
 I said it would be easy to figure out the company but the CEO was perfectly content with what he had said.